 In these three aspects, you have particularities that stand out or absences that you need to highlight, so it is good to go point by point.

 As previously mentioned, Suunto Spartan Sport and Ultra have a touchscreen that can be used to scroll through the various menus and screens, which is a fundamental difference compared to both competitors and older Suunto models.
 The positive side is that Suunto does not force you to use the touchscreen to operate the watch, and that you can use the physical buttons for all functions.

 I don't miss the two buttons on the left side of the clock, and I don't find the touchscreen uncomfortable to operate.
 I prefer to use one type of control for some things, and the other for others.
 I think it's a good thing that Suunto engineers combined the two formats, contrary to what other manufacturers usually do when they equip a touchscreen without buttons.

-As for the development of the menu, Suunto has designed it in a "vertical" way, with the time dial in the center.
-And I want to make an aside, the new clock screen that Suunto brought to the Spartans with the presentation of the Baro model is sublime.
-A very nice design and very functional with information of sunset and sunrise times, altitude, moon phase and battery.
-Practical, aesthetic and full of information.
-With this kind of things I don't miss not being able to install other clock screens.
+As for the development of the menu Suunto has designed it in a "vertical" way, with the time dial in the center.
+And I want to make an aside, the new clock display that Suunto brought to the Spartan with the presentation of the Baro model is sublime.
+A very nice design and very functional with information on sunset and sunrise times, altitude, moon phase and battery.
+Practical, aesthetic and loaded with information.
+With this kind of thing I do not miss not poder install other watch displays.